kusumotonorio/factlog/README.md

 { F_is_F2_*_N F F2 N } [ dup [ F2 of ] [ N of ] bi * F unify ] voca
 ```
 Use `voca` to set the quotation to be called.
-Such quotations take an **environment** which holds the binding of variables, and returns `t` or `f` as a result of execution.
-To retrieve the values of variables in the environment, use `of `or `at`.
+Such quotations take an **environment** which holds the binding of logic variables, and returns `t` or `f` as a result of execution.
+To retrieve the values of logic variables in the environment, use `of `or `at`.

 The word `unify` unifies the two following the environment in that environment.